AssetFetch/spec/spec.md

 ## Core Endpoints

-This section describes the required formats for the three core endpoint types.
+This section describes the required formats for the three core endpoint types which MUST be implemented by any provider.

 ### Initialization
 *(kind: `initialization`)*

 This endpoint is the first point of contact between a client and a provider.
 The provider MUST NOT require any kind of authentication for interaction with it.
-It's URI is initially typed or copy-pasted by the user into a client application and is used to communicate key details about the provider as well as how the interaction between client and provider should proceed.
+It's URI is initially typed or copy-pasted by the user into a client and is used to communicate key details about the provider as well as how the interaction between client and provider should proceed.

 The response on this endpoint MUST have the following structure: